luissian/opentrons_covid19/manuals/manual_eng.md

 The app starts in developper mode, which provides some extra features we need for the correct execution of our protocols, but makes the interface a less user-friendly.
 Close the debug mode of the app and we are ready to go on.

+Close any update mesagges, too.
+Each update needs to be tested before installing, as they will also update the robots and can modify their behaviour.

 ![close_debug_mode.jpg](https://github.com/BU-ISCIII/opentrons_covid19/blob/master/img/close_debug_mode.jpg?raw=true)

 The app interface is divided in 3 vertical sections: